OWASP/OdTM/applications/OdTMServer/README.md

 You can represent source data as:

 * a JSON file, compatible with the [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) tool.
-Creating a diagram with GUI of Threat Dragon, like [this one](cases/tdexample_simple.json), and processing by the OdTMServer application, you can get a threat model like [this](cases/tdexample_simple_modelled.json).
+Creating a diagram with GUI of Threat Dragon, like [this one](cases/tdexample_acctp.json), and processing by the OdTMServer application, you can get a threat model like [this](cases/tdexample_acctp_modelled.json).

 * a text file with ABox axioms, like [this one](cases/01verysimplecase).
 You can get a simple console output, used for the test purposes.

 To compile & run the application:

 * clone the whole OdTM repository, go to the 'applications/OdTMServer' folder and run 'mvn compile' there.

-* edit 'server.properties' and execute the 'run' script there.
+* edit 'server_xxx.properties' and execute the 'server_xxx.run' script there.